 Unless we have exceptionally long arms, this is the most inconvenient placement for toilet paper ever.
 While we try to squeeze all the amenities into a bathroom, they must make sense in relation to each other.
 The bathroom is a “function first” room, and this doesn’t make any sense.

-We don’t need to use misplaced toilet roll dispenser just because it is there.
-There are a couple of practical solutions we can enact.
-We can install a toilet roll dispenser next to the toilet on the opposite wall or side of the vanity.
-If we cannot do that, then we can purchase a freestanding toilet paper holder.
-As for the slot where the toilet paper is?
+As for the slot, where is the toilet paper?
 Change it to a nook in the bath tile that holds bars of soap or small bathing supplies.
 That is probably the original purpose of that space in the first place.

-Specific patterns and décor will be affected by the setting and placement.
-For example, some people don’t like pictures with eyes placed opposite the toilet because they don’t like being watched.
-However, the best rule of thumb in any bathroom: avoid décor that can be mistaken for dirty stains.
-Especially on the countertops and the floors and any surface that should remain clean.
+However, the best rule of thumb in any bathroom is to avoid décor that can be mistaken for dirty stains, especially on the countertops, floors, and any surface that should remain clean.

 This layout makes me very uncomfortable because the builder tried to squeeze everything into a narrow space.
 Placing the toilet sideways ANYWHERE so that you can jump it to get to the shower is incredibly poor design.